Challenges in scaling up the supply chain and manufacturing operations for CGT products.

 CGT industry has a shortage of specialized workforce that can be quickly recruited and utilized for manufacturing.
 Most companies are hiring people with biologics or similar backgrounds and training them further to support their operations.
 However, due to the high employment costs and lack of a trusted pool of personnel that is readily available, scheduling manufacturing runs can be a challenging task.
 As more personnel are added, different resources might have varying levels of competence and training.
 Scheduling competent and trained resources is an integral part of CGT manufacturing planning.

-Therapy developers utilizing frozen incoming material (cryopreserved) have more flexibility in starting manufacturing but still require to move fast and create the drug product in a timely fashion as most patients are gravely ill.
+Therapy developers utilizing frozen incoming material (cryopreserved) have more flexibility in starting manufacturing but it still requires them to move fast and create the drug product in a timely fashion as most patients are gravely ill.
 In some cases, further delays in receiving their drug product could prove to be fatal.
-Therefore, calculating a optimal slot for manufacturing and communicating this to HCPs is essential to create a harmonized supply chain for CGT products.
+Therefore, calculating an optimal slot for manufacturing and communicating this to HCPs is essential to create a harmonized supply chain for CGT products.

 Confirmed schedules can change due to several reasons, including patient’s health and availability for collection, manufacturing or logistics issues or QC unavailability, etc. We have seen nearly 30%-40% of confirmed schedules change and require re-scheduling.